KoushikKaranGeethaNagaraj/Advanced-Gesture-Recognition-System-Anki-Robot/README.md

 ● The project includes a directory named "DevelopmentFiles," which houses essential functionalities.
 These are seamlessly integrated into the main file, facilitating the comprehensive execution of the project's features.<be>

+● The project includes a directory named "GestureDatasetAnkiRobot," which contains sample images of the cropped images of the faces with the gestures that will be passed into the model for prediction.<be>

+● The project includes a directory named "GestureDetectionModel," which holds the model that predicts the specific gesture from the image.
+More information on the model is in the report.<be>

+● The primary script, "GestureDetectionAndAction.py" orchestrates the core functionality of the Anki Vector robot.
+It enables the robot to recognize and capture facial expressions or gestures, process these inputs to crop the facial data accurately, and then analyze the cropped image using a trained model.
+The model identifies emotional states such as happiness, sadness, neutrality, anger, or disgust.
+Based on the identified emotion, the robot executes tailored actions designed to positively influence the user's mood.
+This sophisticated interaction mechanism allows for a nuanced response to a wide range of emotional cues, enhancing the user experience through personalized engagement.<be>

+# Conclusion<be>

+In this project, we investigated the impact of face-to-robot interaction with the Anki Vector robot on mental health and wellness, focusing on the emotional, psychological, and social facets of well-being.
+This interaction involves users expressing emotions through facial gestures (such as happiness or sadness) towards the robot.
+Our preliminary findings indicate that while there's no definitive evidence that interactions with the Anki Vector robot significantly improve users' mood or feelings of relaxation, one metric suggests a modest benefit.
+Recognizing the importance of mental health, which influences thoughts, feelings, and behaviors, as well as stress management and decision-making, we aim to complement existing mental health treatments—such as therapy, medication, and lifestyle adjustments—with the Anki Vector robot.
+Future work includes conducting studies with individuals facing mental health challenges and expanding our evaluation methods to draw more concrete conclusions.<be>

+# Additional<be>
+For more information on the project please refer to  AnkiRobotGestureRecognitionFinalReport.pdf and  AnkiRobotGestureRecognitionPresentation.pdf.
+Please mail koushikkaran6@gmail.com if any queries. <br>